Skater Spotlight: Brad, 38

 Brad's local is Harlow Town Park.
 Bit of everything there.
 Street, transition, and a metal coping bowl he rates pretty highly.

-He’s also into Ware Priory Park.
+He is also into Ware Priory Park.
 Good spot for skating with the kids.
-Low-key, no pressure.
+Low key, no pressure.

-When everyone’s up for it, they head out to Oxhey Park in Watford.
+When everyone is up for it, they head out to Oxhey Park in Watford.

 "Our best days start early so we can have some time before it gets busy."